syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 {% endhighlight %}
 {% endtabs %}

-N> Similarly, The User Interface (UI) for swiping towards left can be customized by using the [SfListView.RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html).
+N> Similarly, the UI for swiping towards left can be customized by using the [SfListView.RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html).

 N> Swipe Template is mandatory to perform swiping in the SfListView.

-The following screenshot shows the output rendered when `LeftSwipeTemplate` is applied:

 ![](SfListView_images/SfListView-Swiping--1.png)

-The following screenshot shows the output rendered when [SfListView.RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html) is applied.
 Download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/3.Swiping-1289860291).

 ![](SfListView_images/SfListView-Swiping--2.png)

-### Data Template Selector
+### Data template selector

-To customize the appearance of each swipe item with different templates based on specific constraints by using [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).
+To customize the appearance of each swipe item with different templates based on specific constraints by using the [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).

-### Multiple Views
+### Multiple views

-Swipe templates allows to customize with custom actions such as deleting the data, adding the data, editing the data etc. by loading multiple views.
+The swipe templates allows customizing with custom actions such as deleting the data, adding the data, editing the data, etc. by loading multiple views.

 {% tabs %}
 {% highlight xaml %}